Marcusfam/london-business-analyser/README.md

 # London-Business-Analyser

-Program that calculates the best areas to place down a certain business within a certain area of London.
+Program that calculates the best locations to place down a certain business

 Data from the ONS and the Google Maps api are used to calculate the optimal location